 We will be awarding the Arnold Bloom, RD Lawrence, Mary MacKinnon and Harry Keen Rank Nutrition Lectures only, at our 2026 Diabetes UK Professional Conference.

-Arnold Bloom
+Arnold Bloom Named Lecture

-This lecture is awarded to anyone who has made significant improvements through system change to the delivery of care for people living with or affected by diabetes.
-Their work will have been guided by or informed by patient experience, will be patient centred and demonstrate a holistic approach to care.
-The impact of their work should have a national reach.
 The award is in honour of Arnold Bloom (1915–1992), a celebrated and well-loved clinician who placed the care of patients at the centre of his work, understanding and valuing the patient’s perspective.
 His work studying the differences in patient responses to insulin and drug therapies helped pave the way for the diabetes classifications we use today.
 He delivered the 33rd Banting Memorial Lecture for his pioneering work developing a UK register of all newly diagnosed children with type 1 diabetes, giving us the first insights into potential triggers that are still being researched today.

-RD Lawrence
+RD Lawrence Named Lecture

-The RD Lawrence lecture is awarded to an early-career professional conducting pioneering basic or clinical research that has the potential to lead to significant improvements in the treatment, care or wellbeing of people affected by or living with diabetes.
+The RD Lawrence Lecture is awarded to an early-career professional conducting pioneering basic or clinical research that has the potential to lead to significant improvements in the treatment, care or wellbeing of people affected by or living with diabetes.
 Their work should show evidence of patient involvement.
 Ideally, the lecturer will be working within the first ten to twenty years of their research career.
-Allowance will be given to applicants who have taken a non-standard career pathway and whose career has been subject to a late start or interruption for family or personal reasons.
+Allowance is given to applicants who have taken a non-standard career pathway and whose career has been subject to a late start or interruption for family or personal reasons.

 The award is now in its 54th year and honours Robert Daniel Lawrence (1892–1968), Scottish co-founder of Diabetes UK.
 RD Lawrence led the creation of one of the earliest and largest diabetes clinics in the UK and pioneered research into aspects of diabetes management we use today, including the role of diet and exercise.
 He recognised the importance of patient engagement in research, education and welfare; values he brought to the Diabetes Association (now Diabetes UK), which he co-founded in 1934 with H.G.
 Wells.

-Mary MacKinnon
+Mary MacKinnon Named Lecture

 This award is in honour of Mary MacKinnon who passed away in 2013, a nurse and lecturer who specialised in practice and diabetes nursing.
 Mary was dedicated to the care and education of people with diabetes and those close to them and worked locally, nationally and internationally to this end.
 She promoted professional education in diabetes and the inclusion of primary healthcare providers in local integrated diabetes teams with personal support provided by specialist teams.
 Mary was committed to the philosophy of 'whole person care', which enables people with diabetes to manage their condition, to be the key member of their own healthcare team and to be included and involved in the planning of local diabetes services.